RoiKlevansky/biuoop2022-wiki/Submission-Instructions.md

 * Use the [submit](http://submit.cs.biu.ac.il/) system.
 * All your code should reside in a single `.zip` file named `assN.zip` where `N` is the assignment number.
-* When the zip file is extracted, it should create a sub-directory called `src`.
+* When the zip file is extracted, it should create a sub-directory called `src` and the ANT config file `build.xml` (see next section).
 All your other code should reside under the `src` directory.
 You can create other directories if you want.
+The command line to correctly zip the assignment is `zip -r assN.zip build.xml src`.
 * When compiling your code, we will export the compiled `.class` files into a sub-directory named `bin`.
 This is a common project structure.
-* Your extracted zip directory (to which we refer as your _root directory_) should include a file named `build.xml` (See next section).
 * We may ask you to call certain classes in certain names.
 Please do so.